dprg/Contests/Line Following/Test Courses/Challenge Test Courses/README.md

 4. Click on the "Date Due" box and enter a date in the near future.
 5. Submit the order.

-The banner maker (stickersbanners.com) will email conformation of the order.
+The banner maker (stickersbanners.com) will email confirmation of the order.
 They will also send you a separate email with a small proof.jeg file attached to approve before starting the order.
 If you use the png files, in this repository directory you should have no issues.